 Ploughing through a series of restaurants, a big deli and catering business up the Sunshine Coast years later, handed me lesson number four on a greasy platter:

 My husband, Steve, master of the spit roast, headed out to The Oasis, a verdant green carpet of land, and site of an afternoon wedding.
 Pig on a spit, the main course.
-But when the owner demanded that, instead of setting the spit up on open ground, with the threat of scorching his manicured lawns, Steve set the spit inside an open tennis shed, with a concrete floor.
+But the owner demanded, instead of setting the spit up on open ground, with the threat of scorching his manicured lawns, that Steve set the spit inside an open tennis shed, with a concrete floor.

 Being ever amiable, my husband did as he was told.
 Marvellous, not.
 He got the pig going, and came back to pick up the rest of the catering at our deli.
 In the meantime, the pig had other ideas, dived into the fire and burnt the shed down.
 The owner was apoplectic.
 Somehow I managed to find another pig at short notice on the Coast on a quiet Saturday afternoon, and while it lacked ears and form, Steve had it whirling like a dervish on the spit, cutting slabs off as they cooked, dripping sweat into hot coals in 50 degree heat.

 Lesson four?
 Don’t always do as you’re told!